jm771/AbbottTheOctopus/eyes/SETUP.md

 Make sure SPI is turned on (pi logo, preferences, control center) Follow install instructions at: https://github.com/adafruit/Adafruit_CircuitPython_RGB_Display/tree/main

-(If running on current machine, make sure the env is activated)

-python sample_image.py

 To support the second eye - need to enable spi1 peripheral

 add this